garagehive/garagehive.github.io/docs/garagehive-easy-clocking.md

       ⏸ - To place an allocation on hold.

-      ▶ - To resume an allocation.
+      ▶ - To start or resume an allocation.

       ✅ - To complete/Finish an allocation.